Kathryn Hedley

 You can download the parseusbs script from here: https://github.com/khyrenz/parseusbs

-The script uses the regipy offline Registry hive parser library from Martin G. Korman: https://github.com/mkorman90/regipy/tree/master/regipy.
-This means that you need to have this dependency installed for the script to run.
-You can install it using:
+This means that you need to have these dependencies installed for the script to run.
+You can install them using:

 What does the script do, I hear you ask!
-Well... it parses out either individual Registry hive files, or runs through a mounted volume to find and parse the Registry hives.
+Well... it parses out either individual Registry hive files, or runs through a mounted volume to find and parse the Registry hives, as well as Microsoft-Windows-Partition%4Diagnostic.evtx and Microsoft-Windows-Storsvc%4Diagnostic.evtx Event Logs.
 If parsing individual hives, you need to provide the path to the SYSTEM hive.
 The SOFTWARE and any NTUSER.dat (of which you can provide multiple) hives are optional parameters.

-For reference, the script extracts from the following keys/values:
+For reference, the script parses the following data:

 SYSTEM\Select\Current -> to get CurrentControlSet